alexkorol/repo2GPT/README.md

 ## Future plans

-* Web version
+* Web version or VS Code Extension
-* Ability to use repo2GPT on local folders
 * Account for ignoring more types of irrelevant metadata files
-* Add splitting of consolidated code into custom lengths
+* Fix some of the encoding errors when consolidating certain readme.md files.
 * Better identification of code files and non-code files

 ## License

 Repo2GPT is licensed under the terms of the MIT license.
 See [LICENSE](LICENSE) for more details.